wodby/docker4wordpress/README.md

 ## Stack

-The WordPress stack consist of the following containers:
+The WordPress stack consists of the following containers:

 | Container             | Versions                | Image                                     | ARM64 support | Enabled by default |
 |-----------------------|-------------------------|-------------------------------------------|---------------|--------------------|